-Participating sites will receive ongoing tailored 1:1 technical assistance and participate in group learning opportunities that support peer-to-peer exchange, discussions of challenges, and exchange of best practices.
+These sites will receive tailored one-on-one technical assistance and participate in group learning opportunities that support peer-to-peer exchange, discussions of challenges, and exchange of best practices.
 Throughout the initiative, CHCS will distill lessons from the participating sites and publicly share emerging best practices for health care systems and communities of color to co-create solutions to address health disparities.